Grimspound: Excavation

 In 1893 the Dartmoor Exploration Committee began a dig at the site.
 The dig, one of whose members was the Reverend Sabine Baring-Gould, reconstructed some of the site, a move criticised by some of the Committee at the time and also by later researchers, including R. Hansford Worth.
 The excavation commenced with the location of the entrance and then removing the topsoil and any loose stones, before a trench was cut through the hut circle, with straight-edged stones left in place.
 Once a hearth was discovered, the earth was sieved carefully for environmental finds such as charcoal, seeds and flint.
 Both halves of the hut circle were then cleared and the soil sieved.
 Once the entire hut circle had been cleared, the site was backfilled and the huts reconstructed.
 Whilst this was an antiquarian endeavour, several aspects of the excavation could be seen as highly progressive for the time.
-On many of their excavations, charcoal and bone samples were collected for museum deposition which along with their sieving of soil indicates an early observance of the importance of environmental evidence, perhaps to date the site or examine in a laboratory for microscopic finds.
-However, some aspects of their methodology was flawed, such as bias in what they identified as a hut or cattle pen then determining what was an wasn't excavated, and to what extent it would be excavated - some huts like Hut II had only a single trench through it.
+On many of their excavations, charcoal and bone samples were collected for museum deposition, which along with their sieving of soil indicates an early observance of the importance of environmental evidence, perhaps to date the site or examine in a laboratory for microscopic finds.
+However, some aspects of their methodology were flawed, such as assumptions in what they identified as a hut or cattle pen then determining what was and wasn't excavated, and to what extent it would be excavated - some huts like Hut II had only a single trench through it.
 The lack of a drawing and extra information in comparison to Hut I or Hut III is further evidence of their bias.

 The 1894 report surmised it was a Neolithic enclosed site and the succeeding report determined its function as a cattle enclosure, with their main reason for reaching this conclusion was the three areas of higher ground surrounding the site, making it militarily indefensible.
-It could also be argued that they reached this conclusion due to a reliance on the time of the three-age system, which determined the dating of many sites based on the absence or presence of stone, bronze and/or iron objects - the language in the conclusion of the first report suggests that this may have been the case, too.
+It could also be argued that they reached this conclusion due to a reliance on the time on the three-age system, which determined the dating of many sites based on the absence or presence of stone, bronze and/or iron objects - the language in the conclusion of the first report suggests that this may have been the case, too.